Making your yard deer resistant

-As residents of the west coast of BC, it is becoming more and more prevalent that we must strive to find new and innovative ways to coexist with the wildlife we share our communities with.
-One tactic that we can exploit to dissuade deer from browsing within our yards are repellents and deterrents.
+As residents of the west coast of B.C., it is becoming more and more prevalent that we must strive to find new and innovative ways to coexist with the wildlife we share our communities with.
+One tactic that we can exploit to dissuade deer from browsing within our yards is repellents and deterrents.
 Through the use of sprays, fences, and introducing ‘deer-resistant’ plants into our yards, we can minimize the damage to gardens and encourage deer to spend time foraging in other areas.

 The following tips and tricks have been taken and revised from The Washington Department of Fish and Wildlife.
 If you have any tips that you have found to be effective, please submit them at email@example.com